Table of Contents

 Three workflows worth stealing

-agent-eligibleor similar) so the human queue stays human-driven.
+agent-eligibleor similar) keeps the human queue human-driven.

 Who should put Workspace at the center of their workflow